Bandwidth porting guideFollow

 Toll-free port requests should be completed within 7 days, assuming there are no rejections on the order and a first available date is chosen.
 LOA submission for toll-free porting is different than standard number porting.
 Please see the LOA & documentation policy section for more information.

 Occasionally Bandwidth provides services in rate centers that are not covered under its own interconnected CLEC footprint by partnering with other LECs.
-Such numbering arrangements are considered to be “off-net” because they are not supported under the Bandwidth CLEC, and identified as off-net ports (Tiers 1-5).
+Such numbering arrangements are considered to be “off-net” because they are not supported under the Bandwidth CLEC, and are identified as off-net ports (Tiers 1-5).
 For the most part, these flow through just like any other standard port request, however the control and administrative duties of porting are left up to Bandwidth’s partner.

 LOA and documentation policy

-There are specific instances when Bandwidth will require certain pieces of documentation, like Letter of Agency/Authorization (LOA) or Copy of Bill (COB), before initiating LNP orders.
+There are specific instances when Bandwidth will require certain pieces of documentation, like a Letter of Agency/Authorization (LOA) or Copy of Bill (COB), before initiating LNP orders.
 Follow these simple guidelines to make sure the proper documentation is submitted at the time of the order to prevent costly delays:

 |Type of Port Request||Required||Conditional|